-- 1. "Adult Entertainment Establishment" or "Sexually Oriented Business" means an "adult bookstore or adult video store," an "adult cabaret," an "adult motion picture theatre," a "semi-nude model studio," a "sexual device shop," or a "sexual encounter center." - 2.
-"Adult Bookstore or Adult Video Store" means a commercial establishment which, as one of its substantial business activities, offers for sale or rental for any form of consideration any one or more of the following items: books, magazines, periodicals or other printed matter, or photographs, films, motion pictures, video cassettes, compact discs, digital video discs, slides, or other visual representations which are characterized by their emphasis upon the display of "specialized sexual activities" or "specified anatomical areas."
-A "substantial business activity" exits where the commercial establishment meets any one or more of the following criteria:
+- 1. "Adult Entertainment Establishment" or "Sexually Oriented Business" means an "adult bookstore or adult video store," an "adult cabaret," an "adult motion picture theatre," a "semi-nude model studio," or a "sexual device shop." - 2.
+"Adult Bookstore or Adult Video Store" means a commercial establishment which, as one of its substantial business activities, offers for sale or rental for any form of consideration any one or more of the following items: books, magazines, periodicals or other printed matter, or photographs, films, motion pictures, video cassettes, compact discs, digital video discs, slides, or other visual representations which are characterized by their emphasis upon the display of "specified sexual activities" or "specified anatomical areas."
+A "substantial business activity" exits where the commercial establishment meets any one or more of the following criteria: - i.

-- i.
 At least 25% of the establishment's displayed merchandise consists of the foregoing items, or - ii.
 At least 25% of the wholesale value of the establishment's displayed merchandise consists of the foregoing items, or - iii.
-At least 25% of the retail value of the establishment's displayed merchandise consists of the foregoing items, or - iv.
+At least 25% of the retail value (defined as the price charged to customers) of the establishment's displayed merchandise consists of the foregoing items, or - iv.
 At least 25% of the establishment's revenues derive from the sale or rental, for any form of consideration, of the foregoing items, or - v.
-The establishment devotes at least 25% of its interior business space or, if less than 25%, devotes at least five hundred square feet (500 sq. ft.) of its interior business space, to the display, sale, and/or rental of the foregoing items (aisles and walkways used to access said items shall be included in "interior business space"), or - vi.
-The establishment offers for sale or rental at least one thousand (1000) of the foregoing items and limits access to the premises or to the portion of the premises occupied by said items to adults only; or - vii.
+The establishment maintains at least 25% of its interior business space for the display, sale, and/or rental of the foregoing items (aisles and walkways used to access said items shall be included in "interior business space" maintained for the display, sale, or rental of said items), or - vi.
+The establishment maintains at least five hundred square feet (500 sq. ft.) of its interior business space for the display, sale, and/or rental of the foregoing items (aisles and walkways used to access said items shall be included in "interior business space" maintained for the display, sale, or rental of said items) and limits access to the premises to adults only; or - vii.
+The establishment offers for sale or rental at least one thousand (1000) of the foregoing items and limits access to the premises or to the portion of the premises occupied by said items to adults only; or - viii.
+The establishment regularly advertises itself or holds itself out, using "adult," "XXX," "sex," "erotic," or substantially similar language, as an establishment that caters to adult sexual interests; or

+- ix.
 Maintains an "adult arcade," which means any place to which the public is permitted or invited wherein coin-operated or slug-operated or electronically, electrically, or mechanically controlled still or motion picture machines, projectors, or other image-producing devices are regularly maintained to show images to five or fewer persons per machine at any one time, and where the images so displayed are characterized by their emphasis upon matter exhibiting "specified sexual activities" or specified "anatomical areas." - 3.
-"Adult Cabaret" means a nightclub, bar, juice bar, restaurant, bottle club, or other commercial establishment, whether or not alcoholic beverages are served, which regularly feature persons who appear semi-nude. - 4.
+"Adult Cabaret" means a nightclub, bar, juice bar, restaurant, bottle club, or similar commercial establishment, regardless of whether alcoholic beverages are served, which regularly feature persons who appear semi-nude. - 4.
 "Adult Motion Picture Theater" means a commercial establishment where films, motion pictures, videocassettes, slides, or similar photographic reproductions which are characterized by their emphasis upon the display of "specified sexual activities" or "specified anatomical areas" are regularly shown to more than five persons for any form of consideration. - 5.
 "Semi-Nude Model Studio" means a place where persons regularly appear in a state of semi-nudity for money or any form of consideration in order to be observed, sketched, drawn, painted, sculptured, photographed, or similarly depicted by other persons.